AmitTzah/exercise_timer_app/README.md

     *   Displays a list of user-defined workouts.
     *   For each workout, users can:
         *   **Play Workout:** Initiates the timer for the selected workout.
+            *   **Alternate Sets Checkbox:** Toggles between sequential and alternating set progression for the current session.
+            *   **Workout Level Selection:** Choose a difficulty level from 1 to 10.
+Level 1 uses the base sets defined in the workout.
+Levels 2-10 increase the number of sets for each exercise by a percentage (Level 2: +20%, Level 3: +40%, ..., Level 10: +180%).
+The adjusted total set count for the workout is **rounded up** after the percentage increase.
+To ensure a distinct progression, if the calculated total sets for a level would be the same as or less than the previous level's total sets due to rounding, the current level's total sets are forced to be one greater than the previous level's.
+These total sets are then proportionally distributed among the exercises, with individual exercise sets rounded to the nearest integer.
+            *   **Survival Mode:** An option to start an endless workout session.
+The timer counts up, and the program repeats itself endlessly, challenging the user to survive the longest.
         *   **Edit Workout:** Navigates to the Define Workout Screen to modify the workout.
         *   **Delete Workout:** Removes the workout after confirmation.
     *   Action: Floating action button to "Define New Workout".